taichi-dev/docs.taichi.graphics/website/community/code_of_conduct.md

 Be considerate of others.
 Cherish community resources: polish well before raising pull/review requests.

 ### Stay humble
 Think about what you can learn from everyone.
 Communicate politely and constructively.
-Treat community members with dignity.
+Please help us construct a respectful and blame-free community.